Sounder (film): Awards and nominations

 Sounder was the first film to feature Oscar-nominated performances by two black actors, with Winfield nominated for Best Actor and Tyson for Best Actress.
 The next film with black actors receiving nominations for Best Actor and Best Actress was What's Love Got to Do with It in 1993, with Laurence Fishburne and Angela Bassett.
 The third film to achieve this was Ma Rainey's Black Bottom in 2020, with Chadwick Boseman and Viola Davis.

 Sequel

 The sequel Part 2, Sounder was released in 1976.
-Taj Mahal and Ted Airhart were the only returning cast members from the first film.
+Taj Mahal and Ted Airhart were the only returning cast members from the first film..

 Remake

 In 2003, Wonderful World of Disney aired a new film adaptation, reuniting two actors from the original.
 Kevin Hooks (who played the son) directed, and Paul Winfield (who played the father) played the role of the teacher.
-Walt Disney Home Video has released the television version on DVD.
+Walt Disney Home Entertainment has released the television version on DVD..